Student Health Services - Information

 If you move into the school district from out of state, you will be given a waiver for up to 90 days to complete the necessary Eye/Ear/Dental/Nutrition exam (form 3300).
 This should be completed as soon as possible, as vision and hearing can impact your child's academic performance.
 This exam can be completed by your child's private physician or by the Health Department.

 You may request form from the school or district office.
-The form is first completed at the school level and signed by the principal/designee and then completed by the health agency with appropriate signatures and diagnosis.
-All forms will come to the Muscogee County Public Education Center to the office of Student Services located at 2960 Macon Road on the first floor for review.
+The form must be fully by the parent and the attending physician.
+All completed forms should be delivered by the parent to the Muscogee County Public Education Center, the office of Student Services, at 2960 Macon Road on the first floor for review.

 Instruction is provided by a Georgia certified teacher.